scalar-labs/scalardl/docs/how-to-write-contract.md

 In non-deprecated Contracts like `JacksonBasedContract`, you can send some information to Functions by calling `void setContext(T context)`.
 Note that the base Contract class that you use will decide the argument type `T`.
-See [this](./how-to-write-function.md#receive-information-from-contracts) for how to receive information from Contracts in Functions.
+For details on how to receive information from Contracts in Functions, see [Receive information from Contracts](./how-to-write-function.md#receive-information-from-contracts).

 ```Java
 JsonNode context = getObjectMapper().createObjectNode().put(...);